AsthaNegi/Netflix/README.md

 -- <GptSearch/> has <GptSearchBar/> and <GptMoviesSuggestions/>
 -- styled the <GptSearchBar/> and provided <GptSearch/> with background image and set the -z-10 index so all other components are redered above background image
 -- push all hard coded constants in constants
+-- added multi languaggae feature in our app